What is Gaslighting?

 Gaslighting and Narcissism

 Gaslighting is a favored tactic of narcissistic abusers.
 Narcissists believe they are superior and that the world revolves around them.
-They’re self-absorbed and don’t have an interest in others, unless it serves a purpose for them.
+Although we may experience gaslighting from many sources, it is one of the most common tools a narcissist uses.
+Self-absorbed and uninterested in others, narcissists steal the oxygen from any room unless it serves a purpose for them.
 Narcissists crave attention, excessive praise and can be very demanding.
 They have grandiose, superior views of themselves, their intelligence, their lives and their future.

 Lacking empathy, a narcissist rejoices in others’ sorrow and has an inability or disinterest to understand what another person is feeling or experiencing.
 They commonly prey on your vulnerabilities, causing feelings of mistrust, confusion and a loss of safety.
 Narcissists use manipulation, isolation and bullying as a way of achieving their personal goals, regardless of their affect on others.